flokoe/bash-hackers-wiki/docs/dict/interpreter_directive.md

     #!/bin/bash

-Since the line starting with `#` is a comment for the shell (and some other scripting languages), it\'s ignored.
+Since the line starting with `#` is a comment for the shell (and some other scripting languages), it's ignored.

 Regarding the shebang, there are various, differences between operating systems, including: